Soft-batch style chocolate chip cookies using a few tricks to make them extra thick and soft.

 - Cookies stay fresh covered at room temperature for up to 1 week.
 Baked cookies freeze well - up to three months.
 Unbaked cookie dough balls freeze well - up to three months.

 Makes about 2-2.5 dozen cookies.
 Do not drop dough onto warm cookie sheets.
 Allow cookie sheets to cool completely between batches.
 Baked cookies freeze well - up to three months.
 Unbaked cookie dough balls freeze well - up to three months.
+Bake for 1-2 extra minutes (do not thaw).

 Adapted from Anna Olsen